 DW was founded in 1975 by three architect students in the UK with the objective to improve the livelihoods of poor and disadvantaged communities, with a specific focus on human settlements.
 Over the last 40 years, DW has implemented many award winning and successful programs in over 30 countries in Africa, Asia and the Americas.
 DW’s biggest operation is currently in Angola, where it started working in 1981 (www.dw.angonet.org).
-Active in the sectors of peacebuilding & reconciliation, water & sanitation, urban infrastructure, urban planning, research & advocacy, microfinance and climate change & environment, DW Angola at peak times had more than 150 employees.
-It founded a micro finance institution that today has more than 50,000 clients and runs a successful and sustainable social housing program.

 Meet the Team

-Beat Weber (right) has a PhD in Urban Studies and has worked for Development Workshop Angola from 2001 to 2015, mainly in the areas of sustainable urban land use planning and informal settlement upgrading.
+Beat Weber (Executive director) has a PhD in Urban Studies and has worked for Development Workshop Angola from 2001 to 2015, mainly in the areas of sustainable urban land use planning and informal settlement upgrading.
 He has authored and co-authored several geographic publications on central, eastern and southern Angola.
 He has founded DW Namibia in 2016 with the objective to develop a broad and sustainable program to address challenges related to informal settlements in Namibia.